 - You have watched it enough to know that Carrie is a neurotic, whiney, self-absorbed little bitch who deserves no friends.

 So Carrie is clearly, the star of the show.
-She’s supposed to represent consequences to actions, learning from mistakes; all the complexities, the downfalls, the deep, questioning, feminine ANGST of women everywhere… and I don’t like to cuss in my blog after once, my Dad reprimanded me, but y’know what?
+She’s supposed to represent consequences to actions, learning from mistakes; all the complexities, the downfalls, the deep, questioning, feminine ANGST of women everywhere… and I don’t like to cuss in my blog after my Dad told me off once, but y’know what?
 She’s a dumb bitch.
 Carrie is the biggest anti-hero there is.